USS Moctobi: Post-war service

 From November 1952 the tug was deployed on towing and search and rescue duties in the Aleutians from Dutch Harbor to Attu.
 Thereafter, from her base at Pearl Harbor, Moctobi spent more than three decades constantly employed throughout the Pacific, including classified operations for the Atomic Energy Commission.
 An unusual task in 1963 was to tow the iron-hulled clipper ship Falls of Clyde from Seattle to Honolulu to become a museum ship.
 In November and December 1964, Moctobi participated in a chemical warfare experiment off Hawaii under Project SHAD code-named Flower Drum II, which dispersed VX nerve agent tagged with radioactive phosphorus-32 from a towed barge.

+Moctobi entered ROH at Dillinham Shipyard in Honolulu in 1975.
+In 1976, she conducted Refresher Training (REFTRA) and Salvage Training.
+That summer, Moctobi changed her homeport to Everett, Washington.
+While a new pier was being built at the Naval Reserve Center in Everett, Moctobi docked at a quay wall adjacent to the now closed Scott Paper Mill facility.
+Later that year, Moctobi made port visits to Vancouver, Portland, San Francisco and San Diego.
+While in San Diego, Moctobi underwent engineering and habitability maintenance, and had the 3" gun mount permanently removed.

 Decommissioning and sale

 USS Moctobi was decommissioned on 30 September 1985 at Long Beach, California and laid up in the Pacific Reserve Fleet, Bremerton, Washington.
 She was struck from the Naval Register on 27 January 1992.

 Following Congressional approval in 1996 for transfer to the Northeast Wisconsin Railroad Transportation Commission, she was handed over on 29 December 1997 to the Ontonagon County Economic Development Corporation on behalf of the Escanaba and Lake Superior Railroad, along with five other obsolete sister tugs.
 They were intended for a new trans-Lake Superior freight car barge service between Ontonagon and Thunder Bay, Ontario, though it has been suggested that the company sought the tug's four General Motors engines (24 in all) to use in their locomotives.
 The project was abandoned in October 1999, shortly before title would have passed to the railroad company.
 Moctobi remained in lay-up between 1997 and 1999.

 She was reported scrapped in 2012.